Are you Praying for God to Part the Waters? Do you ever pray…God, make a way!

 When the Water Hasn’t Parted Yet…

 Other times it is not God that needs to move, but we need to move.
-Sometimes God has opened a way and we are the ones that need to be brave and cross over that dry land.
+Sometimes God has opened a way and we are the ones that need to be brave and cross through the water piled high on each side to dry land waiting for us.

 Are you praying for a miracle but don’t have the faith to follow God into that miracle?